Skip to main content

 • Railroad conductors are on call, unless they work a shift with set hours (usually yard jobs).
 They usually must report to work within two hours of receiving a call to work.

-• Railroads usually operate 365 days per year, even on holidays.
+• Railroads operate 365 days per year, even on holidays.

 • Railroad conductors should be self-motivated.
-They will perform many aspects of their duties without supervision.
+They perform many aspects of their duties without supervision.

 • Railroad conductors should be punctual, honest, and loyal to their employer.